 During 2007 and 2010 Orestone collected Mobile Metal Ion (MMI) and Ah soil samples across the Captain Project.
 This work defined a strong gold and copper anomaly proximal to the zones of known mineralization.
 In addition, BC government regional geochemical stream sediment and glacial till samples indicate that strong copper-gold anomalies are present immediately down ice to the northeast from the Captain South drill area.

 Between 2008 and 2013 the Company completed two programs of percussion drilling and three programs of diamond drilling.

 Drilling in 2013 consisted of three diamond drill holes totaling 642 metres.
-Holes C13-01 and C13-02 were drilled 400 metres respectively NW and SE of significant potassic alteration and copper gold mineralization intersected in previous holes C12-05 and C11-01.
+Holes C13-01 and C13-02 were drilled 400 metres respectively northwest and southeast of significant potassic alteration and copper gold mineralization intersected in previous holes C12-05 and C11-01.
 Hole C13-03 was drilled in the center of the Admiral target, a large magnetic high measuring 1000 metres by 1500 metres located 800 metres north of holes C12-05 and C11-01.

 Hole C13-01 intersected intensely quartz-sericite-pyrite altered volcanics on the south margin of the Admiral target averaging 183 ppm Cu and 52 ppb Au.